BergQuester/v8tr.github.io/_drafts/2018-09-24-multiple-inheritance-swift.md

 share-img: "/img/multiple-inheritance-swift-share.png"
 ---

-Although Swift does not support multiple inheritance, it offers rich API that allows to come up with a close solution.
+Although Swift does not support multiple inheritance, it offers rich API that provides possibility to simulate it.
 Let's take an in-depth look at multiple inheritance as an object-oriented concept and what options do we have with regards to multiple inheritance implementation in Swift.

 ### Programming Language is Just a Tool